 Witbiers are typically brewed with a grain bill split between malted barley and raw wheat, so as you can imagine, this is a challenging beer to brew gluten free while still keeping the flavor profile we expect in a witbier.

 Lucky for us, several dedicated gluten free breweries have taken on the challenge.
-Today’s Buckwit Belgian is the latest addition to Best Gluten Free Beers growing list of GF belgian reviews.
+Today’s Buckwit Belgian is is just one beer on Best Gluten Free Beer’s growing list of gluten free belgian reviews.
 I hope to get a chance to visit this brewery in person one day, both to try some of their taproom-only offerings AND to check out their brewery setup.

 While I myself haven’t been to the Holidaily taproom yet, several of my readers have!
 One of them contributed a fantastic guest review awhile back.
 If you’d like a behind-the-scenes peak inside the home of Holidaily, be sure to check out this post written by Jason Nelson.

 This beer was originally reviewed in 2018, but I have gone through and updated this post to reflect my current observations.
 The new 2020 Buckwit Belgian poured below has a 4.8% ABV and 15 IBU.

 The Holidaily Brewing Buckwit Belgian beer pours with a tuscany yellow color and a substantial head that takes absolutely forever to bubble away, even if you pour it somewhat gently.
 Something I’ve noticed lately…gluten free breweries (in general, not just Holidaily) are really dialing in the protein balance these days to achieve these remarkable heads.
 Not many gluten free beers are pouring flat these days.
 Soooo different than just a few years ago.